-So, you’ve found the keywords you want to target using a Long Tail Pro or some other keyword research software.
-What next?
+Now that you found the keywords you want to target using Long Tail Pro or another method, what’s next?

 We know that using the keyword too much is bad, but how much is too much?

-The truth is, nobody knows the best amount for all situations — so it really depends.
+The truth is, nobody knows the best keyword density percentage for all situations — so it really depends.

 If it reads awkwardly, don’t do it.

-In our experience, you’ll find that when you do solid keyword research, you’ll end up ranking in Google for many different search phrases – most of which you never intended to target (I’ll share an example on this later).
+In our experience, you’ll find that when you do solid keyword research, you’ll end up ranking in Google for many different search phrases.
+This is exactly what targeting long-tail keyword variations will do for you.

-I’d suggest focusing on a few common sense SEO techniques and calling it a day…
+At this point, I’d suggest focusing on a few common sense SEO techniques and calling it a day.